giraone/spring-boot3-demo/README.md

 - for the processor, we use `batch`
 - for the exporter, we use `batch`

+## Setup 3

+Same as Setup 1, but with [VictoriaMetrics](https://docs.victoriametrics.com/) instead of Prometheus.

 ### Client Instrumentation

 *How is the Java Spring Boot 3 Application instrumented and where are the changes located?*